CodeZettaa/ngrx-angular/README.md

 This repository contains the code of the video course [Ngrx (with NgRx Data) - The Complete Guide](https://github.com/CodeZettaa/ngrx-angular).

-This course repository is updated to Angular v17:

 ![Ngrx (with NgRx Data) - The Complete Guide](https://i.ibb.co/9rrxcDW/ngrx.png)